convexengineering/gpkit/README.md

    - If you don't want to install Anaconda, the packages useful for running gpkit are numpy, scipy, sympy, and ipython notebook
 2. Install ctypesgen by entering `pip install ctypesgen` at a terminal
   - (Windows) use an "Anaconda Command Prompt" instead
-3. Install a solve: gpkit currently supports both CVXOPT and MOSEK:
+3. Install a solver: gpkit currently supports both CVXOPT and MOSEK.
+Note: if you wish to run the unit test suite, both solvers must be installed.
   - [CVXOPT](http://cvxopt.org/download/index.html)
     - (Mac/Linux) Run `python setup.py install` in the `cvxopt` folder, as noted [here](http://cvxopt.org/install/index.html#standard-installation)
     - (Windows) Follow the steps [here](http://cvxopt.org/install/index.html#building-cvxopt-for-windows)